bmcglauser/bmcglauser/README.md

 🔬 I’m a new employee at the American Physical Society as a Software Developer

-🌱 I’m working on Functional Architecture Patterns in JS on Frontend Masters
+🌱 I’m working improving Data Visualization skills with D3

 👥 My dev heros include Sarah Drasner, Kent C Dodds, Scott Moss & Brian Lonsdorf